-Attackers are cross-checking stolen Office 365 credentials on Azure Active Directory in real-time after victims type them into a malicious phishing page.
+Attackers are cross-checking stolen Office 365 credentials on Microsoft Entra ID in real-time after victims type them into a malicious phishing page.

-When users enter their Office 365 credentials into a phishing page, the malicious page makes a call to the Office 365 API to instantly verify the credentials against the organization’s Azure Active Directory infrastructure, Armorblox researchers said.
+When users enter their Office 365 credentials into a phishing page, the malicious page makes a call to the Office 365 API to instantly verify the credentials against the organization’s Microsoft Entra ID infrastructure, Armorblox researchers said.
 Authentication APIs are commonly used by applications and servers to access certain types of user data.
 The attackers are cross-checking credentials in real-time and accessing the account before the victim even realizes something went wrong and takes steps to fix the situation.

 "This immediate feedback allows the attacker to respond intelligently during the attack," Armorblox wrote.